mrtfn/Tensorflow-Object-Detection/what i did.md

 installed jupyter
     pip install jupyter
 ERROR : 404 GET /static/notebook/3654.bundle.js : pip install notebook==6.1.5

+        Server Information:
+        You are using Jupyter notebook.

+        The version of the notebook server is: 6.1.5-6702d05 The server is running on this version of Python:
+        Python 3.11.9 (main, Apr 27 2024, 21:16:11) [GCC 13.2.0]

+        Current Kernel Information:
+        Waiting for kernel to be available...
+`

 run jupyter note book to validate environment installation
     jupter notebook